FgmBvB/azure-infrastructure-roadmap/03-Storage/01-Storage-Accounts/02-Data-Protection-and-Redundancy/README.md

 - Because replication is asynchronous, the most recent writes may not exist in the secondary region.

 Failover should only be initiated when necessary because it permanently changes the account's primary region.

 ---

+## Customer-Managed Account Failover

+For supported geo-redundant Storage Accounts, administrators can initiate a **customer-managed failover** without waiting for Microsoft to declare a regional disaster.

+During the failover:

+- The secondary region becomes the new primary region.
+- Storage service endpoints continue using the same account name.
+- Azure updates the underlying DNS resolution to direct traffic to the new primary region.
+- Because replication is one-way, the redundancy configuration is reduced to **Locally Redundant Storage (LRS)** in the new primary region.

+After the original region becomes available again, administrators must reconfigure geo-redundant replication if regional protection is still required.

+> [!TIP]
+> Customer-managed failover should only be performed when business requirements outweigh the potential loss of data that has not yet been replicated.

+---